-The safety alert symbol indicates A a potential personal injury hazard.
-A signal word (DANGER, WARNING, or CAUTION) is used with the alert symbol to designate a degree or level of hazard seriousness.
-A safety symbol may be used to represent the type of hazard.
-The signal word NOTICE is used to address practices not related to personal injury.
+The safety alert symbol \triangle is used to identify safety information about hazards that can result in personal injury.
+A signal word (DANGER, WARNING, or CAUTION) is used with the alert symbol to indicate the likelihood and the potential severity of injury.
+In addition, a hazard symbol may be used to represent the type of hazard.